Le-Rucher-d-Apidae/swapi-finance-sdk/README.md

-# Baguette SDK
+# Swapi SDK
-This repo contains tools for developing with [Baguette](baguette.exchange).
+This repo contains tools for developing with [Swapi](https://www.swapi.finance/).

 ## Running
 This project uses standard npm and yarn workflows.